telerik/blazor-docs/knowledge-base/grid-save-load-state-localstorage.md

 ---
 title: Save and Load Grid State from LocalStorage
-description: Save and Load Grid State from LocalStorage
+description: How to save and load (restore) the Grid State from the browser's localStorage.
 type: how-to
-page_title: Save and Load Grid State from LocalStorage
+page_title: How to Save and Load Grid State from LocalStorage
 slug: grid-kb-save-load-state-localstorage
 position:
 tags: grid, state, localstorage